ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 correct answers on the final test and the number of chosen intrusive distractors among incorrect answers.
 We will perform this analysis only on the subset of participants not receiving feedback.

-In case of a statistically significant Wilks' lambda (or other appropriate omnibus test statistic), we will proceed with assessing planned contrasts analysis.
-We aim to compare the two test groups with the rereading group.
-Tabachnick and Fidell (2013) suggest that, in the case of post hoc comparisons, an extension of the Scheffé procedure be used to protect against inflated Type I error due to multiple tests.
-This conservative procedure allows for an unlimited number of comparisons.

 Furthermore, to assess the importance of each dependent variable, since we expect our DVs to be correlated (which makes assessing their importance through univariate ANOVAs problematic), we will use Roy-Bargmann stepdown analysis, in which the highest-priority dependent variable is tested in univariate ANOVA (with